KajalMogal/KajalMogal/README.md

 - 👋 Hi, I’m @KajalMogal

-- 🌱 I’m interested in web development💻 and blockchain technology⛓.
+- 🌱 I’m interested in web development💻,  UI/UX Designing, and blockchain technology⛓.
 - 🌱 I’m looking to collaborate on open source projects and innovative web or blockchain initiatives.